Feature #1039

 ctselect can then deal with both of them.
 We can add hidden parameters, such as useuser and usesave to instruct ctselect what to do.
 I guess a similar logic should apply to ctbin, ctpsfcube, ctexpcube and ctbkgcube that need to consistently handle thresholds.

-#30 Updated by Mayer Michael over 9 years ago
+#30 Updated by Mayer Michael about 10 years ago

 Ok great.
 If we implement it that way, the uploaded script (or a new similar script) would only write out an XML file with the correct emin and emax values set.
 Any user with special needs can do that.